Nanobiology research by world-leading AFM technology

 In our research project, we aim to elucidate the functional mechanism of biomolecules including proteins by their dynamic visualization.
 We have developed the world's most advanced microscope, the high-speed AFM (atomic force microscope) to directly observe moving molecules.
 The microscope, AFM, can observe the three-dimensional structure of sample surfaces at the atomic level.
 It is called the atomic force microscope because it detects the force exerting between atoms on the probe and sample surfaces.
 Since samples in various environments (vacuum, air, and liquids) can be observed under nearly natural conditions, it is widely considered as a leading edge nanoscale analytical tool for life sciences (and other sciences).

 We succeeded in markedly improving the speed performance of AFM, spending about fifteen years.
 We can now capture images at the maximum rate of 33 frames per second.
 We call this microscope "high-speed AFM".
 We also minimized the force with which the probe touches the sample, to make it possible to observe the action of proteins without disturbing them.
-Currently, we are studying in two directions: 1) Understanding the functional mechanism of more proteins.
-This has been pursued by the collaboration with intra- and external research communities.
-2) Attempting to develop new conceptual microscopes that allow observing the dynamic molecular processes that occur on the surfaces of live cells and intracellular organelles.

 If achieve 2), we will be able to directly observe, for example, the dynamic processes occurring in the synapses of neurons that are closely related to memory and learning, and the dynamic processes by which proteins are transported into the interior of mitochondria.